pecard/testeR/README.md

     load("e2p")
     e2p

-Or you can simply download the data from the repository into a local folder.
+Instead, you can simply download the data from the repository into a local folder.